micro-community/development/docs/pages/tutorials/building-a-blog/the-post-service.markdown

 Let's insert two posts through the service we wote:

 ```
-micro call go.micro.service.posts Posts.Save '{"post":{"id":"1","title":"How to Micro","content":"Simply put, Micro is awesome."}}'
+micro call posts Posts.Save '{"post":{"id":"1","title":"How to Micro","content":"Simply put, Micro is awesome."}}'
-micro call go.micro.service.posts Posts.Save '{"post":{"id":"2","title":"Fresh posts are fresh","content":"This post is fresher than the How to Micro one"}}'
+micro call posts Posts.Save '{"post":{"id":"2","title":"Fresh posts are fresh","content":"This post is fresher than the How to Micro one"}}'
 ```

 ## Querying posts

-While we can query the data through `micro store list --table=go.micro.service.posts`, we still can't do that through the service.
+While we can query the data through `micro store list --table=posts`, we still can't do that through the service.
 Implementing the `Query` handler will enable doing that, but first we need to amend and regenerate [our proto](#posts-proto).
 We will also define the `Delete` endpoint in this step so we don't have to touch this file again soon:

 ```
 syntax = "proto3";

-package go.micro.service.posts;
+package posts;

 service Posts {
 	// Query currently only supports read by slug or timestamp, no listing.